oguzhanmemis7849/oguzhanmemis7849/README.md

 ### Hi there 👋 I'm Oğuzhan.

-## A Computer Engineer in living in Turkey for now!
+## A Software Engineer in living in Turkey for now!

-- 👀 I’m interested in **Frontend Developing** now. **Javascript, Typescript, Vue, Nuxt, React, Next, Angular**...
-- 🔭 I’m currently working on Vue and React
 - 📫 How to reach me: **oguzhanmemis266@gmail.com**